The images on this website are copyright 2021 Christopher Wayne Griffin / Bleed Proof Studio

 Thanks for having a look at my web site.
 My name is Christopher Wayne Griffin and I am a cartoonist currently residing in Seattle.
-Born a Navy brat, I got bounced from my birthplace in the high desert town of Ridgecrest California to the southernmost tip of Texas, to the island of Guam, landing at age eleven, in Coronado, California, across the bay from San Diego where I began to try to figure it all out.
+Born a Navy brat, I got bounced from my birthplace in the high desert town of Ridgecrest California to Corpus Christi Texas, then to the island of Guam, landing, finally, at age eleven, in Coronado, California, across the bay from San Diego where I began to try to figure it all out.
 Among my early influences were Charles Schulz, Tom K. Ryan, Russell Myers and especially Tom Hatten, the KTLA television host who taught us all to sketch the characters on his cartoon show, where he featured Popeye, Super Chicken, Tom Slick and George Of The Jungle.
 Hatten would demonstrate, during breaks between animated cartoon features, how to draw, using charcoal and chalk pastels on his big newsprint paper pad.

 One day I noticed an ad for a book by Les Daniels, titled, simply, COMIX.
 I was struck by the spelling of the word, with the x at the end, and with the oddly crude and unsettling cover image of a man in a yellow suit with a banana image printed on his back, punching a pig in the face.
 This was obviously not the typical drugstore comic book spinner fare and I had to get a closer look.
 Mind you, I was ten years old at this time.